atlascosan/youtube-channel-analysis/README.md

 ### **Effort Invested vs. Views, Likes and Comments**

 To understand how the effort I put into each track affects its performance, I looked at the time spent composing each instrumental (logged from FL Studio) and compared it to the number of views and likes each video received.
 This helped me see if there's a correlation between the time investment of a track and audience engagement.

+## **Implementation Process**

+1. **Getting Channel Info from YouTube API**
+   - Used the YouTube Data API to fetch basic info about my channel, like total views, subscribers, and uploads.
+   - Made an authenticated API request using my API key (which i revoked before uploading the .ipynb file to github).

+2. **Getting Video IDs from YouTube API**
+   - Pulled all the video IDs from my channel’s upload playlist using the API.
+   - Saved them in a list for the next steps.

+3. **Getting Video Info from YouTube API**
+   - Fetched detailed data for each video ID, like views, likes, comments, and publish dates.
+   - Organized everything into a JSON format.

+4. **Putting Data into a DataFrame**
+   - Converted the JSON data into a pandas DataFrame.
+   - Exported it to Excel to combine with FL Studio project times.

+5. **Combining FL Studio Data with Video Info**
+   - Imported my time logs from FL Studio into Excel.
+   - Merged it with YouTube video data using the video publish dates.

+6. **Analyzing Video Views and Dates**
+   - Looked for trends by plotting views against the publish dates of each video.
+   - Highlighted videos with unusual spikes.

+7. **Analyzing FL Studio Times and Dates**
+   - Plotted effort (hours spent) against publish dates to see if my effort increased over time.

+8. **Pairplots of Effort, Views, Likes, Comments**
+   - Used `seaborn` to create pairplots of these values to visualize correlations between them.

+9. **Scaled Effort and Views Correlation Chart**
+   - Normalized "Effort" and "Views" by multiplying the effort with 100.
+   - Plotted them on the same chart with a regression line to visualize the trend.

+10. **Regression Analysis**
+    - Used linear regression to predict views based on effort.
+    - Plotted the regression line on the effort-views chart.

+11. **P-Value Analysis**
+    - Ran a hypothesis test to check if effort influences views.
+    - Got a p-value of 0.000, rejected H0 (null hypothesis), and concluded that effort does cause an increase in views.

+---

 ---